matthewhodges56/FP7/README.md

 - A body part
 - A restaurant
 - Two types of food

-- The inputs- are then used to generate and display a complete story.
+The inputs are then used to generate and display a complete story.

 # Friday Project 2 - PowerBall Number Generator
 This program generates random numbers for a PowerBall ticket: